Omicron23/Brain-Tumor-Identification/README.md

 >In summary, this code is a pipeline for building, training, and evaluating a CNN for the classification of >>brain MRI images to detect brain tumors.
 The use of data augmentation helps improve the model's generalization >>by exposing it to a variety of image transformations during training.
 The visualizations provided help in >>understanding the model's performance and training progress.

->Shortcomings
->>The overall model accurracy is quite unstable: fixes will be made in future
->>Adding additional neural layers drastically reduces model accuracy